 While broadcasting herself, Beall said, “I’m driving home drunk, let’s see if I get a DUI.
 I don’t think I will.”
 Officers were able to identify Beall’s whereabouts from locations shown on her live video stream and she was arrested and charged with DUI.

-Beall’s arrest is part of a growing trend of law enforcement monitoring social media for people who may be violating the law.
+Beall’s arrest is part of a growing trend of law enforcement monitoring social media for people who may be violating the law, according to the lawyers in the office in Rockingham County.
 Police are now using social media more and more with respect to criminal cases.
 In fact, LexisNexis found that 4 out of 5 police officers say they rely on social media to aid in investigations.

 According to the survey, law enforcement officials are using social media as follows:

 - 78 percent expect to increase their social media usage in the next year

 - 82 percent think monitoring is valuable for investigations

 - 67 percent use social media platforms to get access to Brookhaven criminal claims and anticipate crimes